Jeff Flake: Donald Trump

 Flake is known as a vocal critic of President Donald Trump.
 Trump was "furious" that Flake called on him to withdraw from the presidential race after the emergence of the Access Hollywood tape.
-In August 2017, Flake published his book Conscience of a Conservative: A Rejection of Destructive Politics and a Return to Principle, which expanded on his criticisms of Donald Trump.
+In August 2017, Flake published his book Conscience of a Conservative: A Rejection of Destructive Politics and a Return to Principle, which expanded on his criticisms of Trump.
 In October 2017, upon announcing that he would not seek re-election in 2018, Flake delivered a speech on the Senate floor where he denounced the Trump Administration.
 Flake's speech, which was described by McKay Coppins as a "thundering indictment of his party, his president, and his country's political culture," was called "the most important speech of 2017" by Chris Cillizza.

 In May 2018, Flake said that Trump had "debased" the presidency, that he had a "seemingly bottomless appetite for destruction and division," and that he possessed "only a passing familiarity with how the Constitution works."
 Flake vowed to hold up some of Trump's judicial nominees for lower courts positions until he obtained a non-binding vote in the Senate expressing opposition to Trump's tariffs.
 He was one of two Republicans to vote against the confirmation of Trump's nominee to be CIA Director, Gina Haspel.
 Flake also refused to push Trump to take a firmer stance on Russia.
 In November 2018, Flake announced that he would once again vote to hold up Trump's nominees to the judiciary until the Senate voted on a bill to protect the independence of Robert Mueller's FBI investigation.
 Flake was one of two Republicans to oppose the nomination of Thomas Farr to the federal judiciary; his opposition was crucial to the derailing of Trump's nominee.
 However, according to FiveThirtyEight, Flake had voted with Trump's position on legislative issues 84% of the time as of December 2018.

 On August 24, 2020, Flake officially endorsed former Vice President Joe Biden for president.
 Flake was censured by the Arizona Republican Party on January 23, 2021, for his lack of loyalty to the party leadership.
 “If condoning the President’s behavior is required to stay in the Party’s good graces, I’m just fine being on the outs,” Flake wrote on Twitter before the vote.
 On September 29, 2024, Flake announced on X, that he would be endorsing Vice President Kamala Harris for president in 2024.
 Following Democratic sweeps in the 2025 United States elections, Flake pointed to the victories as adding momentum to the "migration (that) has begun within the Republican Party" and asserted that "the political climate that once rewarded absolute loyalty to the president is shifting".